Luke Storey's Favorite Minimalist Sandals

 Luke wears his Circadian sandals for hiking through mountains with creek and river crossing opportunities: "If you’re going to be in a really wet environment, fabric-coated soles are great because they’ve got a little more traction than the rubber on bottom, rubber on the top soles."

-But when he wants a fast-drying sole, or when he plans on being in water for extended periods of time (like chilling at the hot springs), Luke opts to wear his Elemental sandals.
+But when he wants a fast-drying sole, or when he plans on being in water for extended periods of time (like chilling at the hot springs), Luke opts to wear his Primal sandals.

 "The sandals are designed after an indigenous type of shoe called a huarache.
 And it’s just by accident that they look really cool and fit into your normal garb.
 So sometimes I’m traveling in an airport or checking into a hotel or walking down the street and I get compliments on these shoes little do they know, I’m really doing it for the health benefits."